-Before starting the programming, make sure that the 120 volt circuit is turned on, that there is no water in the wash tank, and that the drain valve is closed.
-With the control voltage on, the colon on the touch pad display will be illuminated and flashing.

-- In order to make a programming change other than to the Auto Fill, fill the machine with water.
-Failure to do so will require starting with programming the Auto Fill and then proceeding to make the desired function change. - To initiate programming, press and hold the Stop button and then the Power button, holding both buttons at the same time until a beep sounds and four 0's (0.00:0) appear on the display. - Wait until the machine automatically fills with water until the level reaches the float switch. - After that point, begin the programming.
-The programming for the fill of the wash tank will be first, and it may be the only function that needs to be programmed.
-All other functions are factory preset.

-- To program the Auto Fill, press the Long cycle button.
-The Fill process starts and the display timing begins. - After water level has reached the overflow, press the Medium cycle button.
-The flow of water stops and the time is displayed. - To enter the programmed time into the PC board, press the Short button. - After programming the Auto Fill, press the Short button to scroll through the remaining functions, either to exit the Program Mode or to make any changes to the following functions.
+- Before starting, make sure that the 120 volt circuit is turned on, there is no water in the wash tank, and that the drain valve is closed. - With the control voltage on, the colon on the touch pad display will be illuminated and flashing. - In order to make a programming change other than to the Auto Fill, fill the machine with water.
+Failure to do so will require starting with programming the Auto Fill and then proceeding to make the desired function change. - To initiate programming, press and hold the "Stop Button" and then the "Power Button", holding both buttons at the same time until a beep sounds and four 0's (0.00:0) appear on the display. - Wait until the machine automatically fills with water and the reaches the sensor. - Begin the programming.
+The programming for the fill of the wash tank is the only function that needs to be programmed.
+All other functions are factory preset. - To program the Auto Fill, press the "Long Cycle" button.
+The Fill process starts and the display timing begins. - After water level has reached the overflow, press the "Medium Cycle" button.
+The flow of water stops and the time is displayed. - To enter the programmed time into the PC board, press the "Short Cycle" button. - After programming the Auto Fill, press the "Short Cycle" button to scroll through the remaining functions, either to exit the Program Mode or to make any changes to the following functions.